jpqcif/smilecdr/README.md

 * https://smilecdr.com/docs/appendix/installing_smilecdr_nginx_and_postgresql_in_a_docker_stack.html

 ## todo
-* remove database errors: Follow this: https://smilecdr.com/docs/database_administration/setting_up_postgresql.html
-* add form that submits to API
+* cron a backup of database schema
+* use NGINX instead of Apache
+* get domain & certificate
 * build auth layer
 * Setup CORS
+* add form that submits to API